ITSLeeds/TDS/practicals/5-web.md

 ### The FizzBuzz Challange

-Write a function to play the children’s game of FizzBuzz.
+Write a function to play the children’s game of Fizz Buzz.

-Rules of FizzBuzz
+Rules of Fizz Buzz

 - You count up from 1, saying each number but:
 - If the Number is a multiple of 3 you say Fizz
 - If the number is a multiple of 5 you say Buzz
-- If the number is a multiple of 3 and 5 you say FizzBuzz
+- If the number is a multiple of 3 and 5 you say Fizz Buzz

 E.g.
-`1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, FizzBuzz`
+`1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz`

-Write a function that can play FizzBuzz for any number of rounds.
+Write a function that can play Fizz Buzz for any number of rounds.
 Compare the speed of your code with other students solutions using `bench::mark`.